This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 In the event that the regional prevention manager or prevention officer is unable to exercise the authority due to extraordinary circumstances (because the issue has province-wide implications or the matter is unusually complex), the Director of Regulatory Practices or designate will exercise the authority.

-4. Authority under the Regulation that may be exercised only by the Director or Manager of Prevention and Occupational Disease Initiatives, or their respective designated alternates
+4. Authority under the Regulation that may be exercised only by the Director Risk Analysis Unit, or their designated alternate

 |7.3(2)(a)||Determine acceptable alternative standards for noise exposure measurement|